kerklangsi/BatchFile/README.md

 ## License

-Please refer to the LICENSE file for license details.
+Please refer to the LICENSE(LICENSE) file in the root BatchFile folder for license details.

 ---